IBM wants to open up the deep learning expertise bottleneck

 Under its new name, the Center of Open Source Data and AI Technologies, it will aim to make it easier for enterprises to create, deploy and manage AI models, and has already launched its first two initiatives.

-One, the Fabric for Deep Learning (FfDL, or “fiddle”), uses the containerized application management system Kubernetes to simplify the management of computing resources in deep learning frameworks.
+One, the Fabric for Deep Learning (FfDL, or “fiddle”), uses the containerised application management system Kubernetes to simplify the management of computing resources in deep learning frameworks.
 It can orchestrate TensorFlow, Caffe, Caffe2, PyTorch, and Keras workloads across cloud computing fabrics composed of CPUs and GPUs.

-The other, Model Asset eXchange (MAX), is a kind of app store for training models, providing a standardized way for businesses to deploy deep learning models that they, or others, have already built.
+The other, Model Asset eXchange (MAX), is a kind of app store for training models, providing a standardised way for businesses to deploy deep learning models that they, or others, have already built.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.